portlandcodeschool/jsi/_posts/00-05-01-persistence.md

 but it works from any directory.
 </aside>

-Then modify the `knexfile.js` file so that it contains:
+Then modify the `knexfile.js` file so that the `development` section contains:

 {% highlight javascript %}
 client: 'postgres',